Tori No Karaage is one of the greatest fried chicken recipes as it is exceptionally juicy on the inside the crispy on the outside.

 - In case arrowroot is not available, you may substitute it with tapioca flour, wheat flour, or potato starch.

-- For mirin, the best substitute is the use of ¼ teaspoon sugar, but make sure to mix it well with the marinade to dissolve it.
+- For mirin, the best substitute is the use of ¼ teaspoon of sugar, but make sure to mix it well with the marinade to dissolve it.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.